SIMULATAN/blog/content/posts/matrix-reverse-engineering/index.md

 <img loading="lazy" src="./images/rj-matrix.jpg" alt="image showing the RJ connector" width="40%"/>

 ## Results
+The documentation of the reverse engineering effort and all the aforementioned code is Open Source and can be found here: https://github.com/SIMULATAN/matrixcontrol

 My work didn't go unused, in fact, the hardware was used in several badass inventions.

 ### Android App